Annulments Attorney Union County New Jersey

 Combining communicative and honest client interaction with effective and tenacious litigation, we are able to provide our clients with balanced and informed legal advice.
 We help you to compromise when necessary and aggressively defend your rights in a court of law when called for.

-To speak with Edward Cooper today in a free and confidential consultation regarding your annulment or divorce and any related issues you may have, contact us online or through our Linden, NJ office at (908) 925-9055.
+To speak with Edward Cooper today in a confidential consultation regarding your annulment or divorce and any related issues you may have, contact us online or through our Linden, NJ office at (908) 925-9055.